 Available in a variety of materials including stainless steel, super duplex, and NSF-certified Z-Alloy, every system is fully compliant with Section 316(b) of the Clean Water Act, and is a proven fish-safe intake solution that reduces impingement while protecting aquatic life.
 Fit for use in power plants, desalination processing, cooling stations, and so much more, Johnson Screens passive intake systems are the clear choice across industries.

-Johnson Screens introduced an innovative approach to combat the Zebra Mussel infestation, which is detrimental for power plant water intakes.
+Johnson Screens introduced an innovative approach to combat the Zebra Mussel infestation, which is detrimental for water intake systems.

-We created an eco-friendly solution by introducing water intakes constructed with patented Z-Alloy wire which is far superior than traditional copper nickel wire.
+We created an eco-friendly solution by introducing water intake screens constructed with patented Z-Alloy wire.

 Since the first installation in the J.H.
 Campbell Power Plant in 1993, we’ve seen the effectiveness of the Z-Alloy design provide years of Zebra Mussel protection.

 Our support doesn't end with your purchase.
 With locations in six continents, we apply our expertise from design to installation and start-up.